Renters charter complaints

 For further information about your rights when dealing with letting agents please see:

-Call the Citizens Advice consumer helpline and tell them you want to report a letting agent to Tower Hamlets Trading Standards.
-The helpline will assess your problem and pass it on to Trading Standards if it's appropriate.
+To report an agent to Trading Standards, you just call the Citizens Advice consumer helpline and tell them you want to report a letting agent to Tower Hamlets Trading Standards.
+The consumer helpline will assess your problem and pass it on to Trading Standards if it's appropriate.

 Citizens Advice consumer helpline